helping yourself and others get ahead

 - identify why they may hesitate to delegate – and why they shouldn’t

-- improve delegation skills – know how, what, when, where and who to delegate to
+- improve effective delegation training skills – know how, what, when, where and who to delegate to

 - learn to better manage priorities.